addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

    * - Component
      - Applicable Costs
      - Notes
-   * - VPC, including subnets, Route Tables and IntenetGateways.
+   * - VPC (including subnets, Route Tables and IntenetGateways).
      -
         + $0.00
      - AWS does not charge for the basic VPC building blocks used in this exercise.
 We will be leaving this configuration in place to support ex-003.